varioous/Trello-Tasklist/README.md

 # Trello-Tasklist
 Generates a HTML based Trello-Tasklist ready for export (PDF) and print.
 Easy to customize with your own style.
-Trello datas fetched by Trello-API.
+Trello data fetched by Trello-API.

 For more information see our blog post: https://varioous.at/blog/trello-taskliste-erstellen-und-drucken/